ronnibaslund/simple-ui-vue/packages/docs/install-global-components.md

 # Installation (Global Components)

-This installation procedure **IS NOT** the recommended way of using this component library, but is the quickest way to get up and going and start playing around with DaisyVue.
+This installation procedure **IS NOT** the recommended way of using this component library, but is the quickest way to get up and going and start playing around with SimpleDaisyVue.

 It involves: